Modular Tracking Framework: A Unified Approach to Registration based Tracking: Introduction

-MTF conceptualizes a registration based tracker as being composed of three semi independent sub modules - Search Method (\textbf{SM}), Appearance Model (\textbf{AM}) and State Space Model (\textbf{SSM}) - where the former is treated as a way to use the functionality in the other two - through a well defined interface - to solve the tracking problem.
-Such an approach can help to address another urgent need in this field - to unify the myriad of contributions made in the last three decades so they can be better understood.
-When a new registration based tracker is introduced in literature, it often contributes to only one or two of these sub modules while using existing methods for the rest.
-In such cases, this breakdown can provide a model within which the contributions of the new tracker can be clearly demarcated and thus studied better \cite{singh16_modular_results, singh16_ssim}.
+Such an approach can help to address another urgent need in this field - that of unifying the myriad of contributions made in the last three decades so they can be better understood.
+When a new RBT is published, it often contributes to only one or two of these sub modules while using existing methods for the rest \citep{singh16_modular_results,singh17_ssim}.
+In such cases, the modular decomposition can provide a way within which the contributions of the new tracker can be clearly demarcated and thus studied better.
 By following this decomposition closely through extensive use of generic programming, MTF provides a convenient interface to plug in a new method for any sub module and test it against existing methods for the other two.
 This will not only help to compare the new method against existing ones in a more comprehensive way but also make it immediately available to any project that uses MTF.
-To facilitate the latter, MTF provides a simple ROS interface\footnote{available at \url{https://gitlab.com/vis/mtf\_bridge}} for seamless integration with robotics systems.
+To facilitate the latter, MTF provides a simple ROS interface for seamless integration with robotics systems along with interfaces for Python and MATLAB to aid its use in research applications.